uridanan/RecodeCLI/README.md

 - Make sure FFmpeg is installed and accessible.
 You can set the path in `recode.py` via the `FFMPEG_EXECUTABLE` variable.
 - The script will skip files that do not exist or are not valid video files.
-- If no output file is specified, it will default to the input file with .mp4 extension
+- If no output file is specified, it will default to the input file with .mp4 extension.
-- If -t target dir is specified, it will use that directory
+- If `-t` target dir is specified, it will use that directory.
-- If -t target dir is not specified, it will use the same directory as the input file
+- If `-t` target dir is not specified, it will use the same directory as the input file.
+- Use `--d` to delete input files after successful recoding.

 ## License